Narennrs1/BUSINESS_CARD_EXTRACTION/README.md

  * The Streamlit allow us to upload file by using st.file_uploader()
 ![img](/upload1.jpg)
 ###### create table SQL :
- * The Streamlit allow us to dataframe allow us to show data in dataframe format st.datframe() and I store table creation funcation in st.button.
+ * The Streamlit allow us to show data in dataframe format st.datframe() and I store table creation funcation in st.button.
 ![img](/upload2.jpg)
 ###### Update and transmit to sql :
  * The Streamlit allow us to get data from user and store it in text format by using st.text_input().Once i get all the desire update data from user i stored the update query in st.button() [update]